 The effects of Electromagnetic Waves (EMW) upon chemical compounds and biological organisms depend both upon the power and its frequency.
 EMW of visible or lower frequencies (i.e., visible light, infrared, microwaves, and radio waves) is called non-ionizing radiation because its photons do not individually have enough energy to ionize atoms or molecules or break chemical bonds.
 The effects of these radiations on chemical systems and living tissue are caused primarily by heating effects from the combined energy transfer of many photons.

-Questions related to Electromagnetic Waves
+Frequently Asked Questions about Electromagnetic Waves

 What are electromagnetic waves and their properties?